 We make financing commitments to a number of unlisted venture funds that make technology-related investments.
-The majority of the investments are managed by NGP Capital, $\epsilon$ global venture capital firm backing companies that are creating the connected world through sensors, 5G mobile, hybrid cloud and intelligent technology.
+The majority of the investments are managed by NGP Capital, a global venture capital firm backing companies that are creating the connected world through sensors, 5G mobile, hybrid cloud and intelligent technology.

 As of December 31, 2020, our venture fund investments equaled EUR 745 million, compared to EUR 740 million as of December 31, 2019.
-Refer to Note 24, Fair value of financial instruments, of our consolidated financial statements included in this Annual Report for further information regarding fair value of our venture fund investments.
+Refer to Note 24, Fair value of financial instruments, and Note 36, Financial risk management, of our consolidated financial statements included in this Annual Report on Form 20-F for further information regarding fair value of our venture fund investments.

 As of December 31, 2020, our venture fund commitments equaled EUR 189 million, compared to EUR 244 million as of December 31, 2019.
 As a limited partner in venture funds, we are committed to capital contributions and entitled to cash distributions according to the respective partnership agreements and underlying fund activities.
-Refer to Note 30, Commitments, contingencies and legal proceedings, of our consolidated financial statements included in this Annual Report for further information regarding commitments and contingencies.
+Refer to Note 30, Commitments, contingencies and legal proceedings, of our consolidated financial statements included in this Annual Report on Form 20-F for further information regarding commitments and contingencies.